Junior Strous: Racing career

 Strous was the Benelux Formula Renault champion in 2004, and later that year, the series' champion of Formula Renault Winter Invitational Championship in Florida.
 That same year, Strous finished third in the Autovisie Drifting Championship and became a test driver for Toyo Tires.

-During the 2005 season, Strous drove in four different Formula Renault series in 2005, finishing 7th in the Eurocup championship (not driving all races), second in the Dutch championship (not driving all races), and he won the UK Winter Series.
+During the 2005 season, Strous drove in four different Formula Renault series in 2005, finishing seventh in the Eurocup championship (not driving all races), second in the Dutch championship (not driving all races), and he won the UK Winter Series.
 He also won several races in the 2005-06 Winter Endurance Championship.

 In 2006, Strous ventured into touring cars full-time, winning the BMW Compact Cup Benelux and finishing second in the Dacia Logan Cup Netherlands.
 He competed some races with Jenzer Motorsport in the European Formula Renault Championship and Italian Formula Renault Championship.

-In 2007, he competed part-time in the Champ Car Atlantic Championship and finished 14th in points (not driving all races because of a broken wrist).
+In 2007, Strous competed part-time in the Champ Car Atlantic Championship and finished 14th in points (not driving all races because of a broken wrist).

 In 2008, Strous participated full-time in the Atlantic Championship where he tied for fourth place in points at the end of the championship, finished in fifth place, and he won at Circuit Mont-Tremblant for Condor Motorsports.

 For 2009, he competed full-time in the Firestone Indy Lights Series with his own team, Winners Circle Group.
 He won the first two races of the season at Grand Prix of St. Petersburg and led the championship through four rounds.
 Also in 2009, Strous also won first place at the first race of the Tango Dutch GT4 Championship in Zandvoort.
 He then came in third in the second round and finished sixth in the third round racing in an Aston Martin V8 Vantage GT4.
 After the Freedom 100, sponsorship was cut off to Winners Circle group's technical team partner, despite the strong results.

 Strous signed on to return to Indy Lights in 2010 with Team Moore Racing.
 However, less than a month after signing, the team indicated that he had been released from his contract.
 Instead, Strous joined the HVM Racing team for the 2010 Indy Lights season.

-At the SuperSports Class races in 2011 Strous came in 4th place in the first race, and won the second race.
+At the SuperSports Class races in 2011, Strous came in fourth place in the first race, and won the second race.

+Strous competed in the inaugural Benelux Radical Championship in 2011 coming in first place, winning in the Radical SR3 RS car.